VirulentArc/ScriptCards/Spell Book Manager/readme.md

 ![Choose and move buttons](images/choose_move.png)

 If the character has an assigned spell book, the character options page can also show **Copy to Spell Book**.
-This lets a player copy spells from their approved spell sources into the assigned spell book rather than directly onto the character.
+This lets a player copy spells from their approved spell mules into the assigned spell book rather than directly onto the character.

 ![Copy to Spell Book button](images/copy_to_spell_book_button.png)